derekxwu/osu-web-editor/README.md

 This obviously is not fully working yet.

+A lot of the slider implementation is owed to [opsu!](https://github.com/itdelatrisu/opsu).

 ## Installation

 This project depends on [osu-parser-web](https://github.com/derekxwu/osu-parser-web) (included in lib/ for now), forked from [oamaok/osu-parser-web](https://github.com/oamaok/osu-parser-web)

 I don't actually know.
 First app and all.

-`git clone` followed by `npm install` should handle all the dependencies.
+`npm install` should handle all the dependencies.
 From there, `gulp` will build everything and run `http-server`, so you should see the page on `https://localhost:8080/`.

-`gulp runq` will run `http-server` without building first.
+`gulp run` will run `http-server` without building first.

-`gulp build` will run will build with minification and optimizations - there's no point at this stage. `gulp buildq` is faster and leaves code human-readable.
+`gulp build` does the obvious, `gulp build:p` does a production build with minification and such.

-There's no need to restart `http-server` when you build.
-Personally, I leave it running and build from Sublime Text.

 ## License